SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 @import "@spartacus/cart";
 ```

-Note that the schematics that install one feature in an existing Spartacus app also does not add the `$styleVersion` override to the feature root style file.
+Note that the schematics command that installs one feature in an existing Spartacus app does not add the `$styleVersion` override to the feature root styling file.
 You need to add it manually afterwards.

 ## Create a Style Config File to Propagate Style Versioning

 This is optional, but can be convenient.

 Managing many copies of `$styleVersion` can become cumbersome and error prone.
-Instead of managing multiple `$styleVersion` overrides, you can create a `styles-config.scss` file next to the main `styles.scss` file in your <srcRoot> folder. `styles-config.scss` can define once the `$styleVersion` override.
+Instead of managing multiple `$styleVersion` overrides, you can create a `styles-config.scss` file next to the main `styles.scss` file in your <srcRoot> folder. `styles-config.scss` can be the central place where you define the `$styleVersion` override.

 #### \<sourceRoot>/styles-config.scss